 HLH Research at Cincinnati Children’s

 We have established a unique, multidisciplinary research team to accomplish our goals.
-Team members include: Dr. Janos Sumegi, who is interested in novel genetic etiologies for HLH; Dr. Michael Jordan, who is determined to understand the pathogenesis of HLH in virally infected, perforin-deficient mice; and other team members, such as Dr. Alexandra Filipovich, Dr. Jack Bleesing, Dr. Rebecca Marsh and Dr. Ashish Kumar, who all have critical roles in diagnosis and treatment of patients, development of new therapeutic protocols, and recruitment of patients to HLH research studies.
-We engage in a monthly Histiocytosis Research Conference led by Dr. Risma and a monthly clinical conference, led by Dr. Kumar.
-Our HLH team also host a HLH Facebook page.
+This team includes Dr. Michael Jordan, who is determined to understand the pathogenesis of HLH in virally infected, perforin-deficient mice and who leads clinical trials for novel therapies.
+Other team members, Dr. Jack Bleesing, Dr. Rebecca Marsh and Dr. Ashish Kumar, all have critical roles in diagnosis and treatment of patients, development of new therapeutic protocols, and recruitment of patients to HLH research studies.
+Our HLH team also hosts a HLH Facebook page.